Thestias/Survey-Website/README.md

 ## Survey Website

-This is a simple site meant to make simple surveys
+This is a simple site meant to make simple surveys, ready to deploy to Heroku with Docker!

 ## Built with: